freeradical13/freeradical13.github.io/index.md

 * [Chromosome Inversions][]: A part of a chromosome breaks off, turns upside down, and reattaches.

 Given a frequency of two alleles in a diploid population, the [Hardy-Weinberg Principle][] may be used to predict the corresponding genotypes under random sexual reproduction in the absence of non-genetic pressures.

+### Gene Expression

+[Gene Expression][] describes when and why genes are used to create gene products such as proteins.

+A [constitutive gene][] is transcribed continually.
+A facultative gene is only transcribed when needed.

+A [transcription factor][] is a protein that controls the rate of gene transcription.

+#### Protein Synthesis

+[Protein synthesis][]:

+1. At a sequence of nucleotides called the [promoter][] (sequence TATA), [RNA polymerase II][] and other transcription factors split double-stranded DNA and perform.
+1. [Transcription][]: RNA polymerase goes from the 3' to the 5' end of one DNA strand and adds to the 3' end of a new RNA molecule called [pre-messenger RNA][] (pre-mRNA or [primary transcript][]).
+The name of the DNA strand is the [template strand][], or [antisense strand][dna sense], or [negative strand][].
+Since the pre-mRNA nucleotides are complementary to the template strand, they effectively represent the complementary DNA strand which is called the [coding strand][], or [sense strand][dna sense], or [positive strand][], or [non-template strand][].
+This is because the "sense" of the new pre-mRNA molecule reflects the sequence of bases in the sense or coding strand.
+By convention, a gene is described by its coding strand.
+Transcription proceeds at about [50 nucleotides per second][campbell urry et al 11th pg 344].
+    1. In bacteria, transcription ends at a [terminator][].
+    1. In eukaryotes:
+        1. Once RNA polymerase II transcribes the [polyadenylation signal sequence][] (AAUAAA), proteins bind and cut the transcript to finish the pre-mRNA.
+An enzyme adds a Guanine nucleotide to the 5' end of the pre-mRNA, bound through a triphosphate, called the [5' cap][].
+An enzyme adds 50-250 additional adenine nucleotides to the 3' end of the pre-mRNA, called the [poly-A tail][].
+        1. The pre-mRNA is made of sets of nucleotides called [exons][] (expressed) which are needed for translation, and [introns][] (intervening sequences) which are not.
+A complex called a [spliceosome][] made out of proteins and enzymatic RNA ([ribozymes][]) cuts out the introns and connects the exons together, creating the final mRNA.
+[Untranslated regions][] (UTRs) after the 5' cap and before the poly-A tail are also left in the mRNA.
+A single gene may code for multiple proteins because of [Alternative RNA Splicing][] depending on which segments are treated as exons.
+1. [Translation][]: mRNA arrives at a free ribosome in the cytosol.
+A set of three nucleotides defines a [codon][] which translates to an amino acid.
+Translation begins at an AUG codon (Methionine).
+As the ribosome moves over the mRNA molecule in the 5' to 3' direction, a transfer RNA ([tRNA][]) with a matching codon (called an [anticodon][]) attaches its matching amino acid to the new polypeptide chain at the Carboxyl end using rRNA.
+Translation stops at a stop codon UAG, UAA, or UGA using a [release factor][].
+    1. [Aminoacyl-tRNA Synthetases][] use ATP to create a tRNA and amino acid pair.
+    1. A tRNA exits the ribosome at the [E-site][].
+    1. A tRNA bound to the ribosome at the [P-site][] adds its amino acid to the new polypeptide chain and moves to the E-site.
+    1. A tRNA and amino acid pair for the next codon binds to the ribosome at the [A-site][] (A for aminoacyl) and moves to the P-site when the other tRNA moves from the P-site to the E-site.

+### DNA Self-Modification

+DNA may modify itself (e.g. cut-and-paste or copy-and-paste) through transposable elements: retrotransposons and DNA transposons.

+[Reverse Transcription][] is the use of [Reverse Transcriptase][] to create double-stranded DNA from RNA.

+[Retrotransposons][] are DNA sequences that use reverse transcription to copy-and-paste themselves in DNA.

+[DNA Transposons][] are DNA sequences that use [Transposase][] to cut-and-paste themselves in DNA.

+### Other DNA Behaviors

+[Restriction enzymes][] detect particular sequences and cut the DNA mixture into pieces at any such sequences (called [restriction sites][]).

 ### Epigenetics